 Patients with cancer that has spread to the bone may experience pain or discomfort at the tumor site after starting this medication, but this should decrease over time and should be managed with pain medication.

 - Muscle and joint aches: Acetaminophen may help with these side effects.
 Talk to your care provider if they become bothersome.

 - Weight gain: can occur and can be managed with dietary modifications and exercise.

-- Loss or Thinning of Scalp and Body Hair: Your hair may become thin, brittle, or may fall out.
+- Loss or Thinning of Scalp and Body Hair (Alopecia): Your hair may become thin, brittle, or may fall out.
 This typically begins two to three weeks after treatment starts.
 This hair loss can be all body hair, including pubic, underarm, legs/arms, eyelashes, and nose hairs.
 The use of scarves, wigs, hats and hairpieces may help.
 Hair generally starts to regrow soon after treatment is completed.
 Remember your hair helps keep you warm in cold weather, so a hat is particularly important in cold weather or to protect you from the sun.

 - Hypercalcemia: patients with bone metastases may develop hypercalcemia (high levels of calcium in the blood) and may require hospitalization to correct this.
 Symptoms of hypercalcemia include increased thirst and urination, nausea, constipation, muscle weakness, confusion or changes in mental status.
 Report any symptoms to your care provider.

 Women may experience menopausal effects including hot flashes and vaginal dryness.
 The desire for sex may decrease during treatment.